alrdebugne/thesis_supplements/README.md

 As of today (04/09/2017), the following material has been added:

     Movies for chapter 4: on the influence of span-wise confinement on round fountains.
     A full caption is provided in-text.
-However, some description is necessary to flesh out the laconic titles:
+However, some description is helpful to flesh out the laconic titles:

                                Fr0               W/r0               Re0
     -----------------------------------------------------------------------